shaunster0/object_recognition_service/README.md

 # object\_recognition\_service
 ## web-based object recognition with CNN

 **Introduction:** in this project I am building a CNN-based object recognition service.
-The main architectural features are a HTTP API using Flask, and image classification using TensorFlow and a 3rd party class zoo.
+The main architectural features are a HTTP API using Flask (with data JSON encoded), and image classification using TensorFlow and a 3rd party class zoo.

 **Requirements:** Python3, a number of packages such as Flask, TensorFlow, flask\_httpauth, Numpy, as well as some more common packages

 **Installation:** obtain from GitHub at https://github.com/shaunster0/object_recognition_service (either clone or download \*.zip file and unzip).
-We will refer to thhe installation directory as the parent directory.
+We will refer to the installation directory as the parent directory.

-**Usage:** open a command prompt or shell in the parent directory (installation directory).
+**Usage:** open a command prompt or shell in the **parent directory (installation directory)**.

 To run the main server enter-